miracoly/oauth2-kata/README.md

    }
    ```
 3. Set the `Set-Cookie` header to our created cookie and respond with a 302 status code, redirecting to http://localhost:8080.
+4. Delete the state from the auth code map by calling `deleteAuthCode` with the `state`.

 You've now completed the login process.
 To test it, open `http://localhost:8080` in your browser and click the `Login` button.
 You should be redirected to the Keycloak login page.
 If you are already logged in to Keycloak, this step will be barely noticeable.
 After logging in, you should be redirected back to the client and see the home page.